For urgent consular assistance call

 More information:

-The rainy season is June to October.
+The rainy season is from June to October.
 Flooding may occur.
 Floodwaters may block roads.

 If a natural disaster or severe weather occurs: